pointfreeco/swift-navigation/Sources/SwiftUINavigation/Documentation.docc/Articles/WhatIsNavigation.md

     view present.
   * It easily enables deep linking capabilities.
-If all forms of navigation in your application are driven off of state, then you can instantly open your application into any state imaginable by simply constructing a piece of state, handing it to SwiftUI, and letting it do its thing.
+If all forms of navigation in your application are driven off of state, then you can instantly open your application into any state imaginable by simply constructing a piece of data, handing it to SwiftUI, and letting it do its thing.
-  * It also allows you to write unit tests for navigation logic without resorting to UI tests, which can be slow, flakey and introduce instability into your test suite.
-If you write a unit test that shows when a user performs an action that a piece of state went from `nil` to non-`nil`, then you can be assured that the user would be navigated to the next screen.
+  * It also allows you to write unit tests for navigation logic without resorting to UI tests, which can be slow, flakey, and introduce instability into your test suite.
+If you write a unit test showing that when a user performs an action that a piece of state went from `nil` to non-`nil`, then you can be assured that the user would be navigated to the next screen.

-So, this is why state-driven navigation is so great.
-So, what tools does SwiftUI gives us to embrace this pattern?
+This is why state-driven navigation is so great.
+So, what are tools are at our disposal in Swift to embrace this pattern?

 ## SwiftUI's tools for navigation

-Many of SwiftUI's navigation tools are driven off of optional state, but sadly not all.
+Many of SwiftUI's navigation tools are driven off of optional state.

 The simplest example is modal sheets.
 A simple API is provided that takes a binding of an optional item, and when that item flips to a non-`nil` value it is handed to a content closure to produce